Ugondu/CostAnalysisOfPatientAdmission/README.md

 6. Visualize the data in Power BI
 7. Generate the findings based on the insights
 8. Write the documentation
-9. Publish the data to GitHub Pages
+9. Publish and present findings to the board.

 ## Data exploration

-This stage typically involves an overview of the dataset for inconsistencies, whitespaces, errors, corrupted characters, and blank fields.

 ## Data Cleaning